+Ce serait bien d’ajouter une section qui décrit les principales caractéristiques des différentes classes.
+Il faudrait aussi référer aux puits présentés dans la figure B2 en exemple.

 Conclusion

-The qualitative visual interpretation of the relative response of the water levels to rainfall and snow melt events has provided an independent validation of the criteria, based on the thickness and nature of the overburden, that were used to produce the map of confinement conditions of the regional bedrock aquifer.
-Actually the containment level of the bedrock aquifer is not clearly defined into three distinct classes, but varies over a continuous range of conditions ranging from perfectly free to completely confined.
+The qualitative visual interpretation of the relative response of the water levels to rainfall and snow melt events has provided an independent validation of the criteria used to produce the map of confinement conditions of the regional bedrock aquifer, based on the thickness and nature of the surficial sediments.
+Actually the confinement conditions? of the bedrock aquifer are not strictly defined into three distinct classes, but rather vary over a continuous range of conditions ranging from perfectly unconfined to completely confined.